 Reduce the syrup at low-medium heat for 15 to 30 minutes.

-They taste a bit sweet as well as spicy with a bit of tartness from the delicious red wine syrup which has a fragrant aroma.
+They taste a bit sweet and spicy with a bit of tartness from the delicious red wine syrup, which has a fragrant aroma.
 The delicious flavors will vary depending on the pears, the wine, and the flavorings you choose.